 The Rule Log is located below 'Deferred Queues' within the Rules Editor.

 - When a payment is made through Slate Payments from a checking account, there is a delay while the payment is processed.
 During that time, the payment will appear as "pending".
 Typically checking account/ACH payments will complete in approximately 5 business days (i.e. not including weekends or holidays).
 Infrequently we've seen these payments take one or two additional days.
-If the payment shows as pending after 7 business days, please enter a Service Desk request in the Payment Integration category.
+If the payment shows as pending after 7 business days, please enter a Service Desk request.